Key Takeaway

 Can a GLP-1 drug prevent steroid diabetes?

 GLP-1 medications may reduce the severity of corticosteroid-induced hyperglycemia by maintaining insulin sensitivity and promoting insulin secretion.
-However, at high prednisone doses, the glucose-raising effect may overwhelm the GLP-1 drug's capacity.
+But at high prednisone doses, the glucose-raising effect may overwhelm the GLP-1 drug's capacity.
 Additional glucose-lowering therapy may be needed temporarily.

 Some conditions can be managed with non-steroidal anti-inflammatory medications, immunosuppressants, or biologic therapies that have less impact on blood sugar.
 Whether these alternatives are appropriate depends on your specific condition and its severity.
 This is a conversation to have with the provider managing your inflammatory or autoimmune disease.